ylin-atl/opensearch-learning-to-rank-base/README.md

 # Important Notice

 This is a fork of https://github.com/o19s/elasticsearch-learning-to-rank to work with OpenSearch.
-It's a rewrite of some parts to be able to work with OpenSearch 1.x.
+It's a rewrite of some parts to be able to work with OpenSearch.
 Please refer to official documentation of [Elasticsearch Learning to Rank](http://elasticsearch-learning-to-rank.readthedocs.io) for usage.

 The OpenSearch Learning to Rank plugin uses machine learning to improve search relevance ranking.
 The original Elasticsearch LTR plugin powers search at places like Wikimedia Foundation and Snagajob.